+Table 6-3Search Requests Request (1) Type Detection Support Category Sub- Support Category Search Description Authorized By
-(3) Bomb threat is separate field entry in the WDMS detection utilization data entry screen.

-b.
-The KM will cancel/reschedule a search due to the nonavailability of MWD teams; e.g., MWD health reasons as approved by the PM/PC.
-The requesting command will be notified as far in advance as possible.

-c.
-The KM can terminate any search for reasons; i.e., hazardous situations, or noncompliance with established procedures.

-3. Publicity.
-Publicity about the general presence and effective use of MWDs may reduce illegal drug use/trafficking and the introduction of explosives.

-4. Team Assistance.
+- (2) Selection in WDMS support category listing.
+All other base requests would be classified as "Base Ops-Other". - (3) Bomb threat is separate field entry in the WDMS detection utilization data entry screen. - a.
+Searches will be conducted at the direction of the requesting authority, normally the installation commander, or the tenant unit commanding officer.
+All functions concerning the search, e.g., coordination, personnel assignment, duration, shall be the responsibility of the requesting authority or the PM/PC. - b.
+The KM will cancel/reschedule a search due to the non-availability of MWD teams; e.g., MWD health reasons as approved by the PM/PC.
+The requesting command will be notified as far in advance as possible. - c.
+The KM can terminate any search for reasons; i.e., hazardous situations, or noncompliance with established procedures. - 3.
+Publicity.
+Publicity about the general presence and effective use of MWDs may reduce illegal drug use/trafficking and the introduction of explosives. - 4.
+Team Assistance.
 It is recommended to have another handler act as a spotter and carry extra gear, if available.
-In large searches, have another MWD team assist, if available.

-5. MWD Alert.
-At the time of alert, the handler must be ready to provide the following MWD reliability information:

-a.
-An MWD handler conducting probable cause searches should be prepared to verbally provide the following information to the search granting authority.

-(1) Certification end date

-(2) Odors that MWD is qualified to detect

-(3) Specifics on the MWD response
+In large searches, have another MWD team assist, if available. - 5.
+MWD Alert.
+At the time of alert, the handler must be ready to provide the following MWD reliability information: - a.
+An MWD handler conducting probable cause searches should be prepared to verbally provide the $\underline{\text{following information}}$ to the search granting authority. - (1) Certification end date - (2) Odors that MWD is qualified to detect - (3) Specifics on the MWD response

-b.
-LE Bn.
-The handler shall be aware of the above information (except use Validation End Date for (1)) at the time of alert.

-6. Search Area Precautions.
-The handler is to ensure the following is accomplished during of a MWD search, when operationally possible:

-a.
-Proceed to the search area \underline{after} being given clearance by the on-scene commander.
+- b. $\underline{\text{LE Bn}}$.
+The handler shall be aware of the above information (except use Validation End Date for (1)) at the time of alert. - 6.
+Search Area Precautions.
+The handler is to ensure the following is accomplished during an MWD search, when operationally possible: - a.
+Proceed to the search area after being given clearance by the on-scene commander. - b.

-b.
 Nonessential Personnel.
-For safety purposes, only those individuals trained to assist a MWD team should be permitted to actively participate in search operations.
+For safety purposes, only those individuals trained to assist an MWD team should be permitted to actively participate in search operations. - c.

-c.
 Communication Equipment.
-Local SOP will dictate the use of communication equipment (cell phones, tactical radios, etc.) during the conduct of an explosive search.
+Local SOP will dictate the use of communication equipment (cell phones, tactical radios, etc.) during the conduct of an explosive search. - d.

-d.
 Spotters shall advise the MWD team of toxic/volatile substances, paints, metal/wood shavings, broken glass, oil/grease spills, powdered substances, unsecured foods and other items which might distract or be harmful to the MWD team.
-The MWD handler may refuse to search any space not considered safe due to hazardous materials.

-e.
-No one should be allowed to remove suitcases, sea bags, parcels or any other items.

-f.
-Personnel who must dress to leave the area should be observed to prevent the removal of small parcels/contraband.

-g.
-Conduct the following bomb threat responses:

-(1) Mark the area of alert and collect as much information as possible in order to provide the on-scene commander and/or EOD a description/diagram of the area.

-(2) Establish perimeter as quickly and safely as possible, while simultaneously searching for secondary devices.

-(3) Brief responding EOD personnel on the item location and method of marking.

-(4) Resume the search for secondary explosive devices after EOD declares the device safe.
+The MWD handler may refuse to search any space not considered safe due to hazardous materials. - e.
+No one should be allowed to remove suitcases, sea bags, parcels or any other items. - f.
+Personnel who must dress to leave the area should be observed to prevent the removal of small parcels/contraband. - q.
+Conduct the following bomb threat responses: - (1) Mark the area of alert and collect as much information as possible in order to provide the on-scene commander and/or EOD a description/diagram of the area. - (2) Establish perimeter as quickly and safely as possible, while simultaneously searching for secondary devices. - (3) Brief responding EOD personnel on the item location and method of marking. - (4) Resume the search for secondary explosive devices after EOD declares the device safe.